Quick Guide to RV Travel and Campgrounds in Sonoma County

 Sonoma County is paradise for RV travelers – and with good reason.
 In this part of the world, RV camping offers the same diverse beauty as the landscape itself.

-"We love traveling around Sonoma County in our RV," said Sacramento-basead RV travel journalist Janet Wilson, who writes and photographs as a team with her husband, Stu.
+"We love traveling around Sonoma County in our RV," said Sacramento-based RV travel journalist Janet Wilson, who writes and photographs as a team with her husband, Stu.
 "There are so many beautiful spots along the coast and just about everywhere else where you can pull over for lunch, take a hike, or just enjoy the beautiful scenery.
 We love the fact that there are so many well-run campgrounds and parks."

 Since RVing allows travelers to take their lodging with them, visitors can chart their own course through the county's myriad wonders.
 Want to explore Russian River wineries and get lost in a redwood forest?
 You'll find RV parks nearby.
 Interested in meandering slowly up the county's gorgeous 55-mile coastline?
 You'll find plenty of spots to hook up your lodging for a night or two – or longer.

-You'll be able to concoct the perfect lifestyle blend to match your vacation's mood (“Let’s see: how about one-quarter winery visit, one-half outdoor adventure, one-eighth history museums and sites, a hot-air balloon ride, some shopping, a spa treatment …?).
+You'll be able to concoct the perfect lifestyle blend to match your vacation's mood.
+Imagine one-quarter winery visit, one-half outdoor adventure, one-eighth history museums and sites, a hot-air balloon ride, some shopping, and even a spa treatment, all in one trip.

 You'll always spend the night in style – your style.
 You won't have to eat every single meal in a restaurant.
 And you'll travel with all the comforts of home.